GIMP Developer Site now have improved navigation!

 We recommend this for new scripts.

-ScriptFu in GIMP version 3 optionally interpret a new dialect.
+ScriptFu in GIMP version 3 optionally interpret a new, improved dialect.
 For detailed information and to not repeat ourselves, see Using the version 3 dialect for PDB values

 FALSE and TRUE symbols are deprecated